 Quality soil should be dark, rich in nutrients, and have a light and fluffy texture.
 The structure of your soil should be capable of retaining water but also allow for drainage of any excess.
 Organic potting soil blends from your local garden center will do just fine, but more advanced growers prefer to blend their own organic super soil from scratch.
 The soil itself should be slightly acidic with a pH of around 6.
 This can be tested with a soil pH meter or test kit.

 Container gardens can be convenient as plants can be moved around the garden to maximize sunlight or protect them from harsh conditions such as rain, heavy winds, or extreme temperatures.

-Avoid clay pots as they can be costly, heavy, and retain heat that could dry out the plant’s soil and roots.
-Fabric pots are the least expensive and most efficient solution, as they allow for ample drainage and supply plenty of oxygen to get to the roots.
+Avoid clay pots as they can be costly, heavy, and retain heat that could dry out the plant's soil and roots.
+Fabric pots are the least expensive and most effective solution, as they allow for ample drainage and plenty of oxygen to get to the roots.
 Plastic containers are also light and inexpensive but tend to retain more heat than fabric pots.
-Flowering plants need a container that is at least five (5) gallons, or 18.9 liters, or larger to prevent the plants from outgrowing their container and becoming rootbound.
+Flowering plants need a container that is at least 5 gallons, or 18.9 liters, or larger to prevent the plants from outgrowing their containers and becoming rootbound.

 Cannabis requires more nutrients than many of the common plants you may have in your garden.
 Quality soil contains enough organic nutrients to start the growth cycle, but as your cannabis plant grows and transitions into flowering, it may deplete the available nutrients and require additional fertilizers.

-The three primary nutrients that are required from cultivating marijuana are: nitrogen, phosphorus, and potassium.
+The three primary nutrients that are required for cultivating marijuana are: nitrogen, phosphorus, and potassium.